 From the port of Lavrion in 2 hours.
 Ferry schedules all year round.
 Information: Port Office of Lavrion, tel.
 (0030) 22920 25249.

-Kythnos is daily connected by ferry with Serifos, Sifnos, Milos and Kimolos.
-Twice a week there is ferry to Santorini, Sikinos and Folegandros, while three times a week there is ferry to Kea and Syros.
+Kythnos is daily connected by ferry with Serifos, Sifnos, Milos, and Kimolos.
+Twice a week there is a ferry to Santorini, Sikinos, and Folegandros, while three times a week there is a ferry to Kea and Syros.

 How to reach the island: